 In this KAT percussion pad review, I’ll be taking an in-depth look at the sounds, functionality, playability, and value of this electronic drum pad to determine if it’s worth the investment!

-KAT KTMP1 Drum Pad Gallery
+KAT KTMP1 Drum Pad Ratings

 Sounds